CastleO81/JavaDemo/README.md

 # JavaDemo
-The following is what is demonstrated in my demo:
+The following is what is showcases fundamental Java skills:

 ● The Four Pillars of Object Oriented Programing (OOP) ○ Inheritance, Polymorphism (overloading/overriding), Encapsulation, Abstraction